ajwheeler/Korg.jl/docs/src/install.md

 See also [the platform specific instructions](https://julialang.org/downloads/platform/), especially if you would like to use Julia from the command line.

+!!! warning
+    The latest versions of Korg support Julia 1.7 and greater, so make sure you are not using an older version.
+(Versions can be installed alongside eachother, and the 1.X versions are backwards compatible.)

 ## 2. Install Korg

 1. Lauch a julia session (either by launching the app, or typing `julia` on the command line if you have that set up).